KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 ```

 !!!Note
-        If a file already exists it will not be overwritten.
+        If a file already exists it will **not** be overwritten.

 ## Write Functions

-The following functions relate to writing of kdb+ data to HDF5 files either contained in attributes or datasets.
+The following functions relate to writing of kdb+ data to HDF5 files as either attributes or datasets.

 ### `.hdf5.writeAttr`